DeedleFake/trayscale/README.md

 Tailscale Config
 ----------------

 Trayscale makes calls to the Tailscale CLI for some operations.
 In order for this to work, the `tailscale` command must be in your `$PATH`.
 Additionally, the daemon must have been configured with the current user as the "operator".
-To do this, run `sudo tailscale up --operator=$USER` from the command-line at least once manually.
+To do this, run `sudo tailscale set --operator=$USER` from the command-line at least once manually.

 Installation
 ------------